ssunday/ssunday.github.io/_posts/2016-3-22-clojure-defprotocol.markdown

 ---
-title: Faux OOD in Clojure with protocols
+title: Faux OOD in Clojure with Protocols
 description: Using Protocols in place of multimethods
 date: 22/3/2016
 ---